mozilla-b2g/gaia-email-libs-and-more/js/imap/vanilla_tasks/sync.md

   message moves.
 Then you end up needing to provide your own identifier and/or deal with complicated renaming transforms.
 This really complicated the v1 job-op infrastructure.

+For now, uniqueMessageId's look like a folderId with an additional number suffixed onto them.
+But the inclusion of the folderId is just to simplify the unique allocation of the id's.
+The folderId component of the uniqueMessageId has no meaning after the id is allocated; the payload in the umidMap table is the actual location of the message.

 ### Efficient Flag Updates ###